 - Useful contacts

 Assistance dogs are welcome at Eden and water is available for them around the site.
-We do not allow other dogs into the Eden Project.

 If you have a carer to help you there is no admission charge for them.